School Workforce Annual Census data: background, quality and methodology information

 Comparison of SWAC and PLASC: qualified teachers

-The differences between SWAC and PLASC headcount and FTE figures can be largely explained by the difference in scope of teachers included in the returns and by the Welsh Government funding provided to schools under the “recruit, recover and raise standards” (RRRS) plan to recruit extra staff to support pupils during the coronavirus (COVID-19) pandemic.
+The differences between SWAC and PLASC headcount and FTE figures can be largely explained by the difference in scope of teachers included in the returns and by the Welsh Government funding provided to schools under the “recruit, recover and raise standards” (RRRS) plan to recruit extra staff to support pupils during the COVID pandemic and the recovery period up to 2023-24.
 All staff funded as part of the RRRS were employed on a temporary basis.
 SWAC includes staff who are employed on a contract of 28 days or more whereas PLASC includes staff employed on a contract of a term or more.
-In addition, SWAC data allows for the removal of duplication of staff working in multiple schools and staff who are on long term absence who may be included in PLASC data.
+In addition, SWAC is collected at an individual level and allows for the removal of duplication of staff working in multiple schools and staff who are on long term absence who may be included in PLASC data which collects teacher and support staff data at an aggregated level only.
+Therefore, it is not possible to rule out the duplication of some teachers and support staff in PLASC numbers.

 Headcount

-In 2022, there were 25,785 qualified teachers in SWAC compared to 25,905 in 2021.
-Provisional figures show there were 26,865 qualified teachers recorded in PLASC 2022.
-This difference may largely be due to the better scrutiny of SWAC workforce data.
+In 2022/23, there were 25,785 qualified teachers in SWAC compared to 25,905 in 2021/22.
+Figures show there were 27,135 qualified teachers recorded in PLASC in 2022/23.
+This difference may largely be due to better scrutiny and validation of SWAC workforce data.
 In SWAC, an error is triggered if an individual is recorded in a qualified teacher category without qualified teacher status.
 In PLASC, it is not possible to determine if an unqualified teacher has mistakenly been recorded in a qualified teacher category.

 The validations built into SWAC can also identify instances where individuals on long-term absence have been mistakenly recorded as present.
 Individuals recorded as being on long-term absence are then excluded from the published SWAC headcount.
 Although the PLASC technical completion notes specify that data should not be returned for individuals on long-term absence, it is not possible to determine whether there may be instances were data is returned for these individuals.